Local Average and Marginal Treatment Effects with a Misclassified Treatment: Introduction

 \section{Introduction}

 The existence of measurement error in a treatment variable makes the identification of many parameters used in the causal inference literature challenging.
 When the treatment variable is binary, it is well-understood in the literature that the measurement error is nonclassical, that is, it depends on the true treatment.
-Even in the homogeneous treatment effect framework, measurement errors in a binary regressor can result in severe identification deterioration of regression coefficients \citep{Kreider2010}. \cite{Ura2018} appears to be the first to investigate the identifying power of an instrumental variable (IV) in the (unobserved) heterogeneous treatment effect model when the treatment is endogenous and mismeasured.
-He derives bounds on the local average treatment effect (LATE) when a binary instrument is available.\footnote{\cite{Mahajan2006} and \cite{Lewbel2007} allow for heterogeneous treatment effect through observed covariates.} \cite{Calvi_al2018} propose a new estimand for the LATE, called the measurement robust LATE (MR-LATE), and obtain point-identification in an alternative framework. \cite{Yanagi2019} shows that with the help of exogenous covariates, point-identification of the LATE can be obtained under some conditions when there is misclassification in the treatment. \cite{Tommasi2020} extend the results in \cite{Ura2018}, and \cite{Calvi_al2018} to the case with multivalued discrete instruments.
+Even in the homogeneous treatment effect framework, measurement errors in a binary regressor can result in severe identification deterioration of regression coefficients \citep{Kreider2010}. \citet{Ura2018} appears to be the first to investigate the identifying power of an instrumental variable (IV) in the (unobserved) heterogeneous treatment effect model when the treatment is endogenous and mismeasured.
+He derives bounds on the local average treatment effect (LATE) when a binary instrument is available.\footnote{\citet{Mahajan2006} and \citet{Lewbel2007} allow for heterogeneous treatment effect through observed covariates.} \citet{Calvi_al2018} propose a new estimand for the LATE, called the measurement robust LATE (MR-LATE), and obtain point-identification in an alternative framework. \citet{Yanagi2019} shows that with the help of exogenous covariates, point-identification of the LATE can be obtained under some conditions when there is misclassification in the treatment. \citet{tommasi2024bounding,tommasi2024identifying} extend the results in \citet{Ura2018}, and \citet{Calvi_al2018} to the case with multivalued discrete instruments.
+Building upon insights from the current paper and \citet{Mogstadal2018}, \citet{acerenza2024partial} derives bounds on the MTE in the presence of a misclassified treatment when a valid discrete instrument is available.
+More precisely, \citet{acerenza2024partial} uses results in Proposition \ref{prop1} of the current paper and some smoothness assumption on the marginal response function to derive bounds on the MTE.
+The framework developed in the current paper helps him provide nontrivial bounds on the propensity score and the variation in the propensity score, which are key ingredients to his bounding approach.